Skip to content

 Voltage Measurements

-If the DPL is configured such that voltage thresholds (rather than SoC thresholds) are effective, the voltage reading is taken from any of the following sources, in the given order:
+If the DPL is configured such that voltage thresholds (rather than SoC thresholds) are effective, or when the battery interface fails to provide recent SoC values, the battery's voltage reading is taken from any of the following sources, in the given order:

 2. Victron charge controller battery output terminal